Neuroscience MS

 Additional Information

-To learn more about applying to Drexel College of Medicine programs, visit the College of Medicine’s Graduate School of Biomedical Sciences and Professional Studies website.
+To learn more about applying to Drexel University College of Medicine programs, visit the College of Medicine’s Graduate School of Biomedical Sciences and Professional Studies website.

 About the Curriculum

 Students in both the PhD and MS programs begin their coursework with a core curriculum.
 The curriculum consists of a series of core courses that are shared by all of the biomedical graduate programs in the medical school and a series of programmatic courses.
-All students in the Neuroscience program must take the core curriculum, although the possibility exists for students to be excused from a particular course if they are able to prove that they already have the necessary knowledge required of the particular course.
+All students in the Neuroscience program must take the core curriculum, although the possibility exists for students to be excused from a particular course if they are able to prove that they already have the knowledge required of the particular course.

 During the second year, students select elective courses and begin their thesis research in consultation with the Advisory-Examination Committee.
 At the end of the second year, students take a comprehensive examination to qualify for PhD candidacy.